More about AWS Migration

 File Gateway—Local Access to S3 for Files

-The File Gateway lets you store local files as objects in an S3 bucket.
+AWS File Gateway lets you store local files as objects in an S3 bucket, creating an S3 storage gateway.
 S3 buckets can be mounted locally as Network File System (NFS) drives, or you can store and retrieve files directly using the SMB protocol.

 You can store files to S3 Standard, S3 Infrequent Access and S3 One Zone IA.
 File ownership and operation timestamps are stored in the user-metadata of the relevant objects in S3.